studiometa/gulp-config/readme.md

 - `gulp scripts-format`
 - `gulp serve`

-The default tasks will execute the build and lint tasks before the server one.
+The `gulp` default tasks will execute the build and lint tasks before the server one.

+The server tasks watch automatically for changes in the styles and scripts files to re-trigger the build and lint tasks.

 ## TODO